Kazushi Sakuraba: Union of Wrestling Forces International (1993–1996)

 In spite of his amateur pedigree, Sakuraba was forced to work his way up from the bottom of the UWFi's rungs, as is traditional in puroresu.
-Sakuraba lost his debut on August 13, 1993, to Steve Nelson and went winless through his rookie year with the league.
+He lost his debut on August 13, 1993, to Steve Nelson and went winless through his rookie year with the league.
 It is also popularly alleged that under the eye of Kiyoshi Tamura, he was made to perfectly perform menial chores about the dojo.
 Still undeterred, Sakuraba steadily built a working knowledge of submission holds upon his freestyle wrestling base until his efforts were at last rewarded with a win over Mark Silver in October 1994.

 Though his record remained below .500, Sakuraba continued to edge his way closer to mid-card status through the rest of the year.
 Then, in 1995, the UWFi began an inter-promotional feud with New Japan Pro-Wrestling.
 The vast majority of UWF-i workers came out on the losing end of the booking to the larger and more mainstream promotion and Sakuraba was no exception.
 He was defeated in high-profile bouts to Tokimitsu Ishizawa, Koji Kanemoto and Shinjiro Otani, bringing Sakuraba a new level of exposure to the public.
 The ring psychology and technical prowess he displayed in the bouts also impressed the management of the UWF-i enough that he was finally pushed towards main event status.

 New Japan's dominance in the feud injured the marketability of the UWFi promotion, which had pressed the perception that their athletes boasted legitimate skill in real fighting.
 In a bid to regain credibility, Yoji Anjo travelled to California to perform a dojo challenge on Rickson Gracie, only to be swiftly and brutally defeated before the assembled Japanese press that had followed him there.
 With the UWFi's formerly fearsome reputation in tatters, its attendance numbers swiftly decreased, with the federation closing its doors once and for all in December 1996.
 In their final show it was Sakuraba who at long last headlined, defeating Anjoh by submission.